agabor/docs/_includes/android/user-interface.md

 ## Customizing the Query

-By default, the simplest `ParseQueryAdapter` constructor takes a `Context` and a Parse class name.
+By default, the simplest `ParseQueryAdapter` constructor takes a `Context` and a MSG class name.
 All `ParseObject`s in that class are then fetched and displayed in order of their `createdAt` timestamps.

 To change this behavior, we drew from the functionality of an `ArrayAdapter`: but instead of taking in a vanilla array of objects to be displayed by the adapter, `ParseQueryAdapter` can also take a `QueryFactory` class which returns a `ParseQuery` you define.
 Pass that into the constructor, and the adapter will then use that query to determine which objects to fetch and display.